hydeiablakey/JukeBox/README.md

 Jukebox-Project
 =====
 This was a group project that was meant to create a jukebox where the user can play predetermined music.
 This project utilizes HTML, CSS and JS.
 The user can play, pause and stop music.
+There is also a spinning record as the music plays.

 Usage
 -----